Eddie in his hospital bed surrounded by toys

 Taylor Hernandez Shares Eddie’s Story

-So says Taylor Hernandez about Children’s Medical Center, Dallas, Texas.
-Taylor’s son, Eddie, now 18 years old, is a nine-year patient at Children’s.
+So says Taylor Hernandez about Children’s Medical Center in Dallas, Texas.
+Taylor’s son, Eddie, now 21, has been a patient there for nine years.

 Eddie’s story